-My reviews are generally based on the wow and challenge factors, and how "worth it" it is to travel to a course because I go out of my way on vacations and travel to play new and great courses.
+My reviews are generally based on both the wow and challenge factors, basically how "worth it" is the course to travel out of my way for.
 I love wooded courses, appreciate extreme challenge and risk, love to see things out of the ordinary, and don't much care about how I score but how it feels to play a course.
 I want to play a course that makes me think about what or how to throw, makes me calculate risk, and makes me feel that much better for executing a tough shot.

 "How to get a 5 Disc Rating".
 The course better be gorgeous and really 'wow' me.
 Some amazing scenery and amazing design that really challenges a good player.
 It must have excellent and ABSOLUTE variety and balance - open, tight woods, long, short, left right, uphill, downhill, water, OB, risky greens, gimmicks, etc. My preference will be given to crazy tight and tall mature wooded courses under a canopy of trees, but it still needs some open rippers as well, water, and elevation.
 The course will need that extra something not found everywhere else - true water hazards, decent OB, and a long downhill bomber to let those disc fly (everyone loves floating discs off hills and mountains)!
 The course better make me very glad that I drove for possibly hours, or took time out of a family vacation to play it!
 More than 18 holes always helps make a course worth the trip, and I will always consider companion courses which are both excellent and very near one another.